 If you still need a bit more insight as to how commander works or which commander might suit you best, check out this article all about commander: MTG Commander: The Ultimate Guide.

 As discussed above, commander precons are created and sold directly by Wizards of the Coast.
-These products generally make for entertaining budget EDH decks.
+These products generally make for entertaining and budget-friendly EDH decks.
 They are a one-time fee to get a whole commander deck.
-While some aren’t as powerful as others, they can always be upgraded down the line.
+And while some aren’t as powerful as others, they can always be upgraded down the line.

 They also come with many brand-new cards and much-needed reprints – Making them an excellent product for new and old magic players.
 Regarding which preconstructed decks are the most fun, I have found that the five decks below are fun to play with and against.

 These are all really great and can make for some excellent commander on a budget.
-They also have great potential for improvement and upgrades.
+They have great potential for improvement and upgrades.

-To Play Against
+Fun Decks To Play Against

 This can be a tricky question to answer.
 While winning a game of commander can be fun, your opponents might find it miserable.
 An example would be playing against a Narset, Enlightened Master deck with only extra turn combos.